 Teeth should never be used as tools, and that includes using them as nail clippers.
 Over time, nail-biting, or onychophagia, can lead to a variety of complications.
 Chipping and cracking of teeth from biting fingernails can lead to crowns, veneers, or bonding needed to be done.
 Once the crowns, veneers, or bonding continued biting of fingernails can damage these dental restorations and break them.
 Once they are broken they will need to be done again.
 This is an unnecessary expense and can be avoided by stopping the habit.
 Remember once your tooth structure is gone it is gone for good.

 Grinding the front teeth together in order to bite through nails can gradually cause them to shift, creating a bad bite—malocclusion—or a gap between the top teeth.

 Wearing, chipping, and cracking

 This is the number one reason we see chipped teeth at the edge.
-Everyday someone with a minor chip on the edge of a tooth comes in to get it fixed.
+Every day someone with a minor chip on the edge of a tooth comes in to get it fixed.
 These can lead to jagged edges instead of a smooth pretty surface.
-At the same time that teeth are shifting into less than ideal positions to bite the finger nail, they could also be getting chipped or cracked, and they are certainly being worn down.
+At the same time that teeth are shifting into less than ideal positions to bite the fingernail, they could also be getting chipped or cracked, and they are certainly being worn down.

-The pressure chewing nails places on the teeth can actually cause the jaw bone to begin re-absorbing the roots of those teeth, weakening them and increasing the risk of tooth loss.
+The pressure chewing nails place on the teeth can actually cause the jaw bone to begin re-absorbing the roots of those teeth, weakening them and increasing the risk of tooth loss.
 Having braces makes the risk of root resorption even greater.

-Fingernails trap a lot of dirt and microorganisms under them, and chewing on them introduces all of that bacteria to the mouth, which can lead to gum disease, or sickness in general.
+Fingernails trap a lot of dirt and microorganisms under them, and chewing on them introduces all of that bacteria to the mouth, which can lead to gum disease or sickness in general.